 The anti-collision light is located on the bottom of a plane, and it flashes either red or white.

 Its purpose is to alert other airplanes.
 So again, these lights do not help pilots see at night.

 Position lights are located on an aircraft’s wings, and they help pilots alert other airplanes.

 Position lights also help signal a plane’s direction.

 Other planes see a plane’s position lights to understand what direction it’s going, so they can adjust accordingly to avoid collision.

-Do Pilots Like Flying At Night?
+Pilots Don’t Really Like Flying At Night

 It depends on the individual, but pilots, especially if they do not have many years of experience, generally do not like flying at night.